raahweng/Simulations/README.md

 Interactive numerical solution of the Wave Equation using the Finite Difference method.

-## Zeta zeroes and Prime number distribution
+## Zeta zeroes and the Prime number distribution

 ![Approximation of Chebyshev function](/zetaprimes/demo.png)